Speed Test - Auditory

 Research-grade setups also use auditory evoked potentials (AEP) - EEG electrodes placed on the scalp measure the brain's electrical response to sound within milliseconds of stimulus onset.
 This allows researchers to pinpoint exactly when the auditory cortex activates, separating peripheral conduction time from central processing time.

-This test uses the Web Audio API to synthesize a pure 800 Hz tone directly in your browser — bypassing any MP3 file loading latency — and measures elapsed time from sound generation to your click with performance.now(), which offers sub-millisecond precision.
+This test uses the Web Audio API to synthesize a pure 800 Hz tone directly in your browser - Bypassing any MP3 file loading latency - And measures elapsed time from sound generation to your click with performance.now(), which offers sub-millisecond precision.
 Hardware variability (speaker latency, USB audio buffering) can add 10–30ms on some systems.

 Audio RT distribution (ms)